MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

-The lines for each state are generally quite flat, indicating that the percentage of Democratic voters does not vary greatly within states over time, with some states that consistently vote more, or less, Democratic others.
+The lines for each state are generally quite flat, indicating that the percentage of Democratic voters does not vary greatly within states over time, with some states that consistently vote more, or less, Democratic than others.

-This leads me to the story told by my choice to highlight the states with the highest standard deviation in democratic voting share.
-A state with a high standard deviation indicates that it experiences more variability in the percentage of Democratic voters across time, compared to states with lower standard deviations.
-Those highlighted states go through noteworthy changes in demographics or political attitudes over time, leading to more variability in the percentage of Democratic voters.
+This leads to the story told by my choice of highlighting the states with the highest standard deviations in democratic voting share.
+A state with a high standard deviation indicates that it experienced more variability in the percentage of Democratic voters across time, compared to states with lower standard deviations.
+Those highlighted states went through noteworthy changes in demographics or political attitudes over time, leading to more variability in the percentage of Democratic voters.
 Identifying those states is especially important in the United